Buying gifts, decorations, food and more for the winter holidays can put a big dent in your finances.

 “Picking up a few gifts ahead of the holiday season will help you avoid the financial strain you might otherwise feel in December when buying multiple gifts at once,” said Woroch.

-Of course, shoppers can find great deals on Black Friday and its sister holiday, Cyber Monday.
+Due to supply chain issues, most retailers are putting out their best sales ahead of Black Friday to avoid shipping backups.
 Along with name-brand electronics, large appliances and tools offer some of the best bargains.
-Manufacturers tend to release new models before Christmas, so you can often find deals on older models, said Kyle James, founder of Rather-Be-Shopping.com.
+Manufacturers tend to release new models before Christmas, so you can often find really good deals on older models of the hot ticket items.

 7. Sign Up for Last-Minute Deal Emails

 Also, take the time to search for free coupons on websites and deal apps.
 Coupon Sherpa and RetailMeNot let you access discounts while you’re shopping.
-And consider downloading the Foursquare Swarm app.
+Browser extensions like Rakuten give you cash back when you shop at certain retailers, and the extension Drop lets you earn points on purchases to cash in for future items.

 8. Set Up Bank Alerts